Oak Frame Types.

 Aisled Barn

-Main Span with First Floor with Central Post
+Main Span with First Floor and Central Post

-Main Span with First Floor with Central Post
+Main Span with First Floor without Central Post

 Raised Plate without Central Post